Fbada006/ImdbTestApp/README.md

 One of the biggest issues with the app is that I did not work with a UI designer, meaning the UI could use a lot of improvements.
 With more time, I would have used something like
 Dribble to get a good design.
 There is also another challenge with the fact that `Jetpack Compose Navigation` has certain limitations making it difficult to debug in case of an error but these are all problems that were surmounted by searching for information online and learning.
+Due to time constraints, I was also unable to write any
+UI tests but some unit tests have been included.

 ```
 MIT License